noslipper/FAB-Free-Asset-Getter-Latest/README.md

 - The script will skip assets that are already in your library
 - If you encounter any issues, try refreshing the page and trying again
 - The script works on all FAB marketplace pages, including search results
+- You need to enable Developer Mode in your browser's extensions page

 ## Version History

 - v2.0: Complete rewrite to match new FAB website design
-- v1.0: Dominic Hock'sInitial version with basic functionality
+- v1.0: Initial version with basic functionality

 ## License